dankle/mocha-espresso/README.md

 # mocha-espresso

 Mocha-espresso is a tool that allows you to execute mocha test suites in parallel.

-The main purpose of this module is to increase execution speed of large mocha test suites.
+The main purpose of this module is to increase execution speed of mocha test suites.

 ## How does it work?